Seneca-BSA/bsa/docs/aig240/lab2.md

 ### Nodes in ROS

-Each node in ROS should be responsible for a single, modular purpose, ie. controlling the wheel motors or publishing the sensor data from a laser range-finder.
+Each node in ROS should be responsible for a single, modular purpose, i.e., controlling the wheel motors or publishing the sensor data from a laser range-finder.
 Each node can send and receive data from other nodes via topics, services, actions, or parameters.
 A full robotic system is comprised of many nodes working in concert.

 ![Figure 2.1 ROS Nodes Graph](lab2-nodes-graph.gif)